 Come along on the magical journey through the festival!
 Bring your noisemakers and don your snazziest festival garb, and join Paperhand Puppet Intervention and the Bulltown Strutters in the Harvest Parade.
 Stop by the Kids Tent from 11am-1pm beforehand to create wings, drums and shakers!
 Parade starts at the Kids Area, Saturday 2pm

 Let’s meet in the Shakori Hills Community Garden for a garden tour and some planting fun.
-We’ll plant whatever summer crops are ready for the ground!
+We’ll discuss and plant fall and winter cover crops, and maybe some strawberries if they’re ready!
 Come to learn and also share your own experiences with others so that we can all eat fresh and local year-round!
 In the Garden, Sunday 1pm

 For centuries, people in the South Asian countries of India, Burma and Sri Lanka have played the game of CARROM—a cross between marbles, pool and penny hockey.
 Come play carrom throughout the festival at the Tent near the Kids Area.